 Other than that, choose the rest of your furnishings in natural wood textures.
 They could be classic oak or hardy walnut.
 You can even go for stylish distressed finishes so that the industrial look can be artfully emulated through your furniture choice.

-The bed and accent furniture should be cleanly yet sculpturally crafted (as is the norm with minimalist styling), and if there’s any upholstery to be added, make sure it’s either dark or earthy, or neutral shades.
+The bed and accent furniture should be clean yet sculpturally crafted (as is the norm with minimalist styling), and if there’s any upholstery to be added, make sure it’s either dark or earthy or neutral shades.

 Industrial Minimalist Walls

 The walls of an industrial minimalist interior design can be divided into two major parts according to which the materials are applied.
 Here they are: